^

 • Severe cardiovascular failure.

-• Myeloma
+• Myeloma disease.

 • Bronchial asthma.

-During contrast enhancement, the patient may experience a hot / cold episode, an unpleasant taste in the mouth, dizziness, drowsiness, nausea, urge to urinate.
-After a while, the unpleasant symptoms will go away on their own.
-To reduce the risk of their development, not a dense meal is recommended before the procedure.
+During contrast enhancement, the patient may experience hot/cold attacks, an unpleasant taste in the mouth, dizziness, drowsiness, nausea, and the urge to urinate.
+After some time, the unpleasant symptoms will pass on their own.
+To reduce the risk of their development, a light meal is recommended before the procedure.

-MRI of brain vessels without contrast
+MRI of the brain vessels without contrast

 • Stroke (hemorrhagic, ischemic).